Introduction to LLM Fine-Tuning

 - Defining a precise use case for which a fine-tuned model is needed.

-- Applying automation techniques to the data preparation process.
+- Applying automation techniques to the data preparation and fine-tuning process.

 - Evaluating and comparing different fine-tuned models against a number of metrics.